Engineering Note

 System Design / Approach

-• Expose only necessary data
+• Expose only the data required by the client

-• Keep response formats consistent
+• Keep response shapes consistent across the system

 Implementation